PTFE Backup Rings & Anti-Extrusion Rings

 Solid (Uncut) Backup Rings

-A continuous solid ring providing the highest extrusion resistance.
-Requires the gland to be open for installation.
-Best for new designs and highest-pressure static seals.
+A continuous solid ring with no cut provides maximum extrusion resistance and no path for high-pressure fluid to bypass the backup ring.
+Requires the gland to be fully open for installation.
+Best for new machine designs and the highest-pressure static seals where maximum integrity is critical.

-Best for: High-pressure static seals, new assemblies, maximum extrusion resistance
+Best for: High-pressure static seals ≥ 300 bar, new assemblies, critical service

-A single-angle or scarf cut that balances installation convenience with structural integrity.
+A single diagonal cut at an angle balances installation convenience with structural integrity.
 Easier to install than solid rings while providing better extrusion resistance than spiral cuts.
+The preferred style for production assembly lines where glands must be opened but single-stage assembly is required.

-Best for: General industrial hydraulics, medium to high pressure, production assembly
+Best for: General industrial hydraulics, 150–300 bar, production assembly

 Materials